 11. Were there other students at this clinical facility during your clinical experience?
-(Check all that apply): ☐ Physical therapist students ☐ Physical therapist assistant students ☐ from other disciplines or service departments (Please specify) 12.
-Identify the ratio of students to CIs for your clinical experience: ☐ 1 student to 1 CI ☐ 1 student to greater than 1 CI ☐ 1 CI to greater than1 student; Describe 13.
+(Check all that apply): Physical therapist students Physical therapist assistant students from other disciplines or service departments (Please specify) 12.
+Identify the ratio of students to CIs for your clinical experience: 1 student to 1 CI 1 student to greater than 1 CI 1 CI to greater than 1 student; Describe 13.
 How did the clinical supervision ratio in Question #12 influence your learning experience?
-It felt 14. fine In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply) Attended in-services/educational programs Presented an in-service Attended special clinics Attended team meetings/conferences/grand rounds Directed and supervised physical therapist assistants and other support personnel Observed surgery Participated in administrative and business practice management Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) OT Participated in opportunities to provide consultation Participated in service learning Participated in wellness/health promotion/screening programs Performed systematic data collection as part of an investigative study Other; Please specify
+Being a 1 on 1 experience maximized my learning experience during my clinical because I felt that I had 14. my CI's attention whenever I had questions or concerns.
+In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
+(Check all that apply) Attended in-services/educational programs Presented an in-service Attended special clinics Attended team meetings/conferences/grand rounds Directed and supervised physical therapist assistants and other support personnel Observed surgery Participated in administrative and business practice management Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) Participated in opportunities to provide consultation Participated in service learning Participated in wellness/health promotion/screening programs Performed systematic data collection as part of an investigative study Other; Please specify Other; Please specify familiarizing yourself with the local area PCPs, ortho PAs, etc in order to have an idea of where each patient is being referred from.

-15. rovide any logistical suggestions for this location that may be helpful to students in the nclude costs, names of resources, housing, food, parking, etc. Overall Summary Appraisal 16.
-Overall, h now would you assess this clinical experience?
-(Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student. ☐ T Fine well spent; would recommend this clinical education site to another student.
+Overall Summary Appraisal

+16. Overall, how would you assess this clinical experience?
+(Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
+Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time.
-17. successf ecific qualities or skills do you believe a physical therapist student should have to function ully at this clinical education site?
-There are over 17 practicing therapists at this site, so multitask and react quickly to stressful situations.
-18. previous this clinical education experience, you were exposed to content not included in your physical therapist academic preparation, describe those subject areas not addressed. not covered MS III, the spine, so my CI went slower over those areas and taught me at the fly.